phhpro/atomchat/README.md

 - Distorted rendering when viewing without or generic styles.

+- Mobile usability requires at least a 5 inch screen.

-- The pseudo `push()` function in `chat.js` is not fit to handle large numbers of simultaneous users.
+- The current pseudo `push()` function in `chat.js` is polling continously to fetch updated contents and therefore not fit to handle large numbers of simultaneous users.
+YMMV, depending how generous your server is.